mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 ## Components

-As part of our customization API, the Grid allows to replace and override the following components:
+As part of our customization API, the grid allows to replace and override the following components:

 - `header`: The component rendered above the column header bar.
 - `loadingOverlay`: The component rendered when the loading react prop is set to true.